-Special thanks to the Northern Rockies #1 FUMT (Fire Use Management Team) and the members of the Fire Intelligence Module from the National Center for Landscape Fire Analysis at the University of Montana for calling us to the fire and helping us deploy our system.
+Special thanks to the Northern Rockies #1 FUMT (Fire Use Management Team) and the members of the Fire Intelligence Module from the National Center for Landscape

+Fire Analysis at the University of Montana for inviting us to the fire and helping us deploy our system.
+Also thank you to Erich Nahum for early conceptual discussions on fire sensor networks.